 He made his England debut in the first Test of the 1989/90 tour of the West Indies.

-Alec Stewart was vice-captain of the England side during most of Michael Atherton’s tenure as captain, eventually succeeding him in 1998.
+Alec Stewart was vice-captain of the England team during most of Michael Atherton’s tenure as captain.
+Alec eventually succeeded Michael, becoming Captain in 1998.

 During his captaincy, he had the unusual distinction of simultaneously captaining the side, opening the batting and keeping wicket.